junxit/us-congress-bills-114/bill.md

 - **(a)** *Identification of property reduction opportunities* The Board shall identify opportunities for the Government to reduce significantly its inventory of civilian real property and reduce costs to the Government.
 - **(b)** *Identification of high value assets*
   - **(1)** *Identification of certain properties* Not later than 180 days after Board members are appointed pursuant to section 4, the Board shall—
-    - **(A)** identify not fewer than five Federal civilian real properties that are not on the list of surplus or excess as of such date with a total fair market value of not less than $500,000,000 and not more than $750,000,000; and
+    - **(A)** identify not fewer than 5 Federal civilian real properties that are not on the list of surplus or excess as of such date with a total fair market value of not less than $500,000,000 and not more than $750,000,000; and
     - **(B)** transmit the list of the Federal civilian real properties to the Director of OMB and Congress as Board recommendations and subject to the approval process described in section 13.
   - **(2)** *Information and data* In order to meet the goal established under paragraph (1), each Federal agency shall provide, upon request, any and all information and data regarding its civilian real properties to the Board.
 The Board shall notify the committees listed in section 5(c) of any failure by an agency to comply with a request of the Board.
   - **(3)** *Factors* In identifying properties pursuant to paragraph (1), the Board shall consider the factors listed in section 11(b)(3).